South Asia Leaders Dialogue

 Saamdu Chetri, a PhD in commerce, a pilgrim of love and compassion, was born in a cowshed in remote Bhutan.
 After working for 25 years in the private and development sectors, and five years in the first democratically elected Prime Minister's Office as Head of Good Governance, he instituted the GNH Centre, as one of its founding members and headed it for five years.
 In his 35 years of life’s working journey, he has been teaching, consulting and speaking at various international and national occasions on various topics, including in the House of Commons in the British Parliament, Senators of Philippines, among others, and dozens of universities and colleges in the world including India.
 He has many interviews with all kinds of media and wrote three books with several contributions to many books.
 Since Dec 2017, he is employed by IIT Kharagpur, India, as a teacher and his mindfulness journey continue.

 Manjunath Sadashiva is a citizen of India currently residing in Romania.
 He is an evaluation specialist assisting client-organizations with evaluation research design, instrumentation and data analysis, results-based management including Theory of Change.
-He was part of the Transformation Thinkers network facilitated by Bertelmann’s Foundation, Germany which subsequently got subsumed under Global Academy of Leadership Community anchored by GIZ, Germany.
+He was part of the Transformation Thinkers, a network facilitated by Bertelmann’s Foundation, Germany which subsequently got subsumed under Global Leadership Academy by GIZ.
 In his past stints, he has worked as an Associate Consultant and Visiting faculty on urban governance at Institute for Housing and Urban Development Studies (IHS), Rotterdam, the Netherlands, Programme Consultant on participatory governance at CIVICUS, South Africa, Director of CMCA India and Joint Director at Public Affairs Centre in Bangalore.
 He possesses a doctorate degree in politics from the Technical University of Dortmund in Germany.
 Besides, he also has a Master’s degree in Psychology from Bangalore University, a post graduate diploma in urban management from I H S Rotterdam and a second post graduate diploma in regional development planning and management from Technical University of Dortmund in Germany.

 He has also received a Crans Montana Forum Young Leaders award (2014).
 He loves travelling, ideating, and listening to life stories.
 He is passionate about ‘people and planet’ and believes in technology driven transformative solutions.
 He is advisor to two NGO’s on agriculture and child-rights.